isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 * Closing date for registration: 13 Sep (or when webinar is fully subscribed)
 * [Registration form](https://form.gov.sg/6315e861214e700011a1e4e9)

+**About the Speakers**

+**Mr Avik Bose** is a Tax Partner at Deloitte Singapore.
+Avik has over 18 years of experience in transfer pricing.
+This includes supply/value chain realignments, intellectual property valuation, structuring and pricing intercompany financial transactions (including inter-company loans, corporate guarantees, cash pooling, debt factoring, leasing arrangements, thin-capitalisation analysis), planning and executing global documentation projects for multinational corporations (MNCs).

+Avik assists MNCs in various industries to develop and implement commercially viable transfer pricing policies to achieve tax efficiencies across jurisdictions.
+He has represented his clients before revenue authorities in several Mutual Agreement Procedure (MAP) and Advanced Pricing Agreement (APA) cases, including representing before the Tax Courts.
+Avik is an active speaker at various transfer pricing discussion forums, authors articles in the public domain and conducted trainings with regional revenue authorities.

 <a id="20Sep-ta-id"></a>
 #### **TaxEdge Series: Stamp Duty 101**